nikola-jokic/cellang/README.md

 This is a rust implementation of the [CEL](https://cel.dev/) language.

-This project is built for [BountyHub](https://bountyhub.org) project, but is open-source and can be used by anyone.
+This project is built for [BountyHub](https://bountyhub.org) platform, but is open-source and can be used by anyone.

 If you find any issues, please report them.